 Related Real Estate Stories

-Online Database of 46K Incentives by Fed, State, and City Governments: IncentiFind for Real Estate: IncentiFind lets real estate developers and property owners find relevant green incentives for their projects.
+Online Database of 46K Incentives by Fed, State, and City Governments: IncentiFind for Real Estate: IncentiFind lets real estate developers and property owners find appropriate green incentives for their projects.
 The platform helps developers, property owners, and tenants find federal, State, and city government incentives for their real estate and home improvement projects.
 The U.S. government agencies at different levels offer $20 billion in green incentives every year.
 The incentives are usually paid through tax credits, rebates, tax deductions, grants, and subsidy programs.

 Ramona Commerce Center, located in proximity/access to three major Interstates, the nation’s busiest port system, and Ontario Airport in Perris, California, will be leased out to a Fortune 500 industrial supplier.
-Though, the company was not named.
+Unfortunately, though, the company was not named.
 The news was first reported on GlobeSt.com.

-IDI Logistics is the developer of this project, which has an impressive line-up of customers, from Porsche Cars North America to Mitsubishi Electric, that it has helped relocate to bigger and better places in the country.
+IDI Logistics is the developer of this project, which has an impressive line-up of customers, from Porsche Cars North America to Mitsubishi Electric, that has helped relocate to bigger and better places in the country.

 The Inland Empire is one of the largest big-box industrial markets in the U.S, according to the latest research by CBRE, an American commercial real estate services, and investment firm.
 An industrial big box facility is a warehouse/distribution center of 200K square feet or more space.
-With major freeways, three airports, and a large railway network, the Inland Empire adds between 10 million and 25 million sq. ft. of new space annually Fortune 500 companies absorb that.
+The Inland Empire adds between 10 million and 25 million sq. ft. of new space annually with major freeways, three airports, and a large railway network.
+Fortune 500 companies absorb that.